Epoch Times Reporters Reveal Their Most Memorable Moments Covering the Race to the White House 2024

 I think that’s true for nearly everyone who was at the Butler Farm Show fairgrounds when gunfire disrupted Trump’s rally a few minutes after it started on July 13.

-Former President Donald Trump is surrounded by U.S. Secret Service agents after being shot at a campaign rally in Butler, Pa., on July 13, 2024.
+Former President Donald Trump is surrounded by Secret Service agents after being shot at a campaign rally in Butler, Pa., on July 13, 2024.
 (Evan Vucci, File/AP Photo)

-Former President Donald Trump is surrounded by U.S. Secret Service agents after being shot at a campaign rally in Butler, Pa., on July 13, 2024.
+Former President Donald Trump is surrounded by Secret Service agents after being shot at a campaign rally in Butler, Pa., on July 13, 2024.
 Evan Vucci, File/AP Photo

-Instantly, we Butler attendees became members of an “I-was-there” club—one we never wanted to join, just like so many other people who have been swept into traumatizing events ranging from wars to natural disasters.
+Instantly, we Butler attendees became members of an “I was there” club—one we never wanted to join, just like so many other people who have been swept into traumatizing events ranging from wars to natural disasters.

-At the same time, tens of millions of TV and internet viewers were watching the shooting live, as it happened—making them part of the “club,” too, albeit from a distance.
+At the same time, tens of millions of TV and internet viewers were watching the shooting live, as it happened—making them part of the club, too, albeit from a distance.

 TV cameras capture a lot, but they can’t adequately convey the ripples of shock, terror, and confusion that spread through the crowd.
 Those feelings were palpable for those of us who were there.